USask-BINFO/SV-JIM/README.md

 #### A) Set Up/Pre-work

- 1. If executing the pipeline using the default working directory, the please run the `build-workspace.sh` script provided in the home direcotry of repo to easily the required directories featured in the template config file provided.
- 2. Update the provided SV-JIM config file for any non-default values you wish to change
+ 1. Update the provided SV-JIM config file to reflect the target input sequence information and update any setting values you wish to change from the defaults
- 3. Ensure the target reference genome and query assembly fasta files (or copies) are located in the directory identified in the `genomesFolder` parameter within the config file.
- 4. Create the files for the `refSeqsFile` and `qrySeqsFile` containing the target genome/assembly regions to be considered during the pipeline's execution
+ 2. Create the files for the `refSeqsFile` and `qrySeqsFile` to specify only the target genome/assembly chroms/contigs to be considered during the pipeline's execution
 	- See `grep` command suggestion in the Configuration section above for assistance
- 5. If altering the pipeline's target output directories, please ensure the necessary subdirectories are created for the updated `svResultsFolder` `intersectResultsFolder` `truvariResultsFolder` targets
-	- To build the `svResultsFolder`'s subdirectories, please run the `build_svcalls_subdirectories.sh` scipt and provide the alternate directory as an argument (EX: build_svcalls_subdirectories.sh [newTargetDir])
-        - To build the `intersectResultsFolder`'s subdirectories, please run the `build_intersections_subdirectories.sh` scipt and provide the alternate directory as an argument (EX: build_intersections_subdirectories.sh [newTargetDir])
-        - To build the `truvariResultsFolder`'s subdirectories, please run the `build_truvari_subdirectories.sh` scipt and provide the alternate directory as an argument (EX: build_truvari_subdirectories.sh [newTargetDir])
- 6. `cd` to the target PAV output directory and add/update the `config.json` and `assemblies.tsv` required by PAV (see [Configuring PAV](https://github.com/EichlerLab/pav#configuring-pav) for more details)
+ 3. Note: If the input read files cannot/won't be fetched from SRA, please ensure the read's fastq file is unzipped and is named '<LR Accession>.fastq' consistent with the value provided in the config file to ensure
+Snakemake will not make an attempt to prefetch them unnecessarily.

 #### B) Perform a dry run: